energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 ## Sell

-To put generated Mwh on the exchange for sale, select the certificates that you want to sell and navigate to the Sell tab.
-You can sell Mwh more than one certificate at a time by selecting multiple certificates.
+To put generated Mwh on the exchange for sale, select the certificate that you want to sell and navigate to the Sell tab.
 Set a price per Mwh.

 Note that by default, all of the Mwh that the certificate represents will be for sale.
 You can edit the amount of Mwh that you want to sell by clicking on the edit icon and entering in the desired number.